Near Alexandria in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • War, Spanish-American.
 A significant historical month for this entry is August 1898.

 Location.
 38° 42.912′ N, 77° 3.081′ W. Marker is near Alexandria, Virginia, in Fairfax County.
-Marker is on Fort Hunt Park Loop west of Fort Hunt Park Road, on the left when traveling west.
+It is on Fort Hunt Park Loop west of Fort Hunt Park Road, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 8999 Fort Hunt Rd, Alexandria VA 22308, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Hunt Park (here, next to this marker); People and the Land (here, next to this marker); Civilian Conservation Corps (here, next to this marker); In Support of American Defense (here, next to this marker); Beyond What You See Today (within shouting distance of this marker); P.O.
+At least 8 other markers are within walking distance of this marker: Fort Hunt Park (here, next to this marker); People and the Land (here, next to this marker); Civilian Conservation Corps (here, next to this marker); In Support of American Defense (here, next to this marker); Beyond What You See Today (within shouting distance of this marker); P.O.
 Box 1142 (within shouting distance of this marker); WW II: A Battle Fought at Home and Abroad (about 400 feet away, measured in a direct line); Battery Sater (approx. 0.2 miles away).
 Touch for a list and map of all markers in Alexandria.

 Credits.
-This page was last revised on February 25, 2023.
+This page was last revised on May 17, 2026.
 It was originally submitted on August 7, 2022, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 181 times since then and 45 times this year.
+This page has been viewed 618 times since then and 26 times this year.
 Photos: 1, 2. submitted on August 7, 2022, by Devry Becker Jones of Washington, District of Columbia.